Germany Shuts Down All Nuclear Power Plants

 Sweden and Italy shut down their nuclear power stations shortly after the Chernobyl disaster.
 In Italy, the ruling is still in effect, while Sweden changed it in 1996.
 There are six operational nuclear power facilities in Sweden today.

 Several European countries, including the Netherlands and Poland, are planning new nuclear power plants.
-Many countries in the European Union plan to use nuclear power, while several intend to expand their current capacities.
+Many countries in the [[European Union::An international organisation consisting of 27 European countries that follow a similar set of rules and laws.]] plan to use nuclear power, while several intend to expand their current capacities.